-The amounts due from the Public Records Modernization Fund are related to unreimbursed revenue earned for expenditures made that are reimbursable by the General Fund.
+The amounts due to the Public Records Modernization Fund are related to expenditures made that are reimbursable by the General Fund.

-Note 4 - Retirement system
+Note 5 - Retirement system

 Plan description - The Clerk's employees participate in the Florida Retirement System (FRS).
 As provided by Chapters 121 and 112, Florida Statutes, the FRS provides two cost sharing, multiple employer defined benefit plans administered by the Florida Department of Management Services, Division of Retirement, including the FRS Pension Plan ("Pension Plan") and the Retiree Health Insurance Subsidy ("HIS Plan").
 Under Section 121.4501, Florida Statutes, the FRS also provides a defined contribution plan ("Investment Plan") alternative to the FRS Pension Plan, which is administered by the State Board of Administration.